 The common names for members of the shrubby hardy perennial genus Paeonia is Peony.

-These shrubs reach an height of 45 to 100 cm and carry elegant large flowers in the spring time.
+These shrubs reach an height of 45 to 100 cm (18 to 40 inches) .
+They carry elegant large flowers in the spring time.

 Peony flowers can be single or double and come in a large range of colours, especially pink; other colours include yellow, purple, red and white.